allanbradl/ServerMods/traders/README.md

 This mod adds a new trader to the tradeer list

 ### EmuTarkov-AllClothesForFree-1.0.0
-This mod remove all restrictions to buy all clothes and make them free
+This mod remove all restrictions to buy all clothes and make them free.
+This make all clothes sides free too

 ### AssAssIn-dsHardCore-1.0.0
 For players who like a massive challenge and much longer gameplay.